 Digital signatures are not legally valid.

-Get answers to your questions about estate and will planning in Alberta by arranging a free, no-obligation consultation with a will and estate lawyer at Kiriak Law.
+Get answers to your questions about estate and will planning in Alberta by arranging a no-obligation consultation with a will and estate lawyer at Kiriak Law.
 Here are just four topics that come up a lot: